rafamel/themelier/README.md

 }
 ```

-For the full list of properties you can define, check the [Extended UI Theming](https://github.com/rafamel/themelier/tree/master/docs/README.md).
+For the full list of properties you can define, check the [extended settings for *UI Theming*](https://github.com/rafamel/themelier/tree/master/docs/README.md).

 ## Built-in Themes